mikechase3/notebook.mchase.me/compscidev/ai/reinforcementlearning/crawler-practice.md

 {% embed url="https://github.com/mikechase3/OptimalWalkingProblem" %}

-This is a gymnasium environment, but it's basically what we're doing, but we're using Shen's proprietary environment instead.
+This is a gymnasium environment, but it's basically what we're doing, but we're using Dr. Shen's proprietary environment instead.
 Let's first try it with Gym:

 ## Pycharm Project Setup